rishisareen/rishisareen.github.io/blog/_posts/2025-09-13-Protein-Myths.md

 That’s the nature of science, it evolves.
 As better studies come out, advice changes.
 So don’t be surprised if recommendations shift again in the future. **That’s not confusion, that’s progress.**

 The real problem?
 Most of us never learned proper nutrition in school.
-Even doctors get maybe a few hours of nutrition training in medical school—less time than they spend learning about rare diseases they'll probably never see.
+Even doctors get maybe a few hours of nutrition training in medical school, less time than they spend learning about rare diseases they'll probably never see.
 This creates a knowledge vacuum that gets filled by WhatsApp forwards, that one friend who lost 10 kilos and now thinks they're a nutritionist, and random YouTube videos with dramatic thumbnails.

 But nutrition is a real science, and just like you’d see a doctor for medical advice, you owe it to yourself to either learn the basics or consult a qualified nutritionist with proper training and a degree.
 After all, it is your own body.
 When one is so mindful about finance, why not about body and what goes into it!!